UoA-eResearch/tidy-data/episodes/00-intro.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Good project organisation is the foundation of any research project.
+- Good project organisation encompasses the naming, arrangement, backing up, and documenting of files.
-- Time invested into good project organisation is paid back multiple times over the course of a project.
+- Time invested into project organisation is paid back multiple times over the course of a project.

 ::::::::::::::::::::::::::::::::::::::::::::::::::